 UWW students are smart, determined thinkers and learners whose wide range of backgrounds, experience, careers, and personal stories create a rich and vibrant educational environment.
 Our students range in age from their 20's to their 70's with the average age of 37.
 About 60% are women, 40% men.
 Over half of our students are also parents who return to school.
 And UWW has the largest number of veterans and active duty military of any major at UMass Amherst.

 Most of our students work full or part-time.
 Some work from home caring for their children.
 Some are unemployed while they return to school.
 At UWW we serve everyone from CEOs to educators.
 Career military to full-time mothers.
 Non-profit employees to construction workers.
 Managers and administrators to human service workers.
 Professional athletes to computer programmers.
 Artists to health care workers.
 Politicians to clergy.
 And everyone in-between.

 Each UWW student has a story of why they didn't finish college.
 Some couldn't afford it.
 Others had to work full-time and couldn't fit earning a degree into their lives.
 Some became parents early or needed to care for dependent family members.
 Others took career paths that did not require a degree.
 Some partied too hard the first time around.
 Others didn't think college was for them.
 Some didn't think they were smart enough- until now.
 Everyone has a story.

 We bet you have a story too.
 Whatever your reasons for not finishing, we want you to know that you are not alone.
-When you return to school and become a UMass UWW student, you join hundreds of adults with similar stories who are determined to take the next step to finish what they started or dreamed of starting years earlier.
+When you return to college and become a UMass UWW student, you join hundreds of adults with similar stories who are determined to take the next step to finish what they started or dreamed of starting years earlier.
 And we will be here to help, every step of the way.

 building supportive community.